SomtoUgeh/SomtoUgeh/README.md

 My passion is creating, and I find happiness in being a better me today than I was yesterday 🙏🏾

-I build, operate & sometimes rescue web applications 💻
+- I build, operate & sometimes rescue web applications 💻

-- 🌱  I’m currently doing my masters at the University of Glasgow, UK.
-I plan to double down on AWS, Java and Python!
 - 💬  Ask me about: tech, memes, weird shows.
 - 😄  Pronouns: he/him